g7sim/cmsimple-XH-CL/README.md

 * The inbuilt  FA-Plugin uses Font Awesome 5.13 free.

+* The IDE is based at Jquery-Ui 13.2 and jquery 3.60.

-* I has a CSS preprocessor ( Crush ) in '/assets' which has offers a simple preprocessor-language and prefixing and css-minimization.
+* I has an optional CSS preprocessor ( CssCrush ) in '/assets' which has offers a simple preprocessor-language and prefixing and css-minimization.

 * This Cmsimple - version has an integrated full-backup from the Cmsimple_XH - forum (start with : ...com/backup).
 The resulting zip  appears after a long while under userfiles (filebrowser), and is there ready for download.